Eclipse, that made Albert Einstein a star of science.

 On the day of the eclipse, Príncipe's team struggled with occasional overcast skies, and the team in Brazil had to use a lower quality backup telescope, when pictures from the main telescope were out of focus.
 Ultimately, both teams were able to produce the images.

 After several months of analysis, Eddington and Dyson announced in November, that their findings support the theory of general relativity.
 The media reported it breathlessly.
 The Times of London announced the 'Science Revolution.
 A new theory of the universe.
 The overthrow of Newton's ideas ".
 "All the lights in the sky", The New York Times announced.
 The announcement immediately brought Einstein up, medium-known physicist, to international fame.
 Media coverage generally focused on the renewed nature of Einstein's work, highlighting, that there are only a handful of people in the world, who can understand her.
-You can argue, that 1919 was a year, in which Einstein's name has become synonymous with superhuman intellectual abilities – enabling a small Einstein-themed goods industry, which still exists today.
+You can argue, That 1919 was a year, in which Einstein's name has become synonymous with superhuman intellectual abilities – enabling a small Einstein-themed goods industry, which still exists today.
 W 1921 year, he embarked on the first of several world tours.